HugoSalt/hugosalt.github.io/process_book/process_book.md

 We took inspiration from the "Swiss Style" also known as the [International Typographic Style](http://www.designishistory.com/home/swiss/).
 Here are some examples :

 ![./inspiration_design.jpg](./inspiration_design.jpg)

+We've used fonts that convey this style but that are free (unlike the proprietary fonts such as [Helvetica](https://en.wikipedia.org/wiki/Helvetica) or  Brown Pro)

+In terms of color, we've picked some from [this site](http://swisscolors.net/) and we exposed them in [CSS Variables](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_variables) to remain coherent through the whole visualization.

 # About the data